 Tricky Hiragana: は, ほ, ま, も, and よ

-Just when you think you're getting the hang of Hiragana, a new set of characters comes along to challenge you.
-A second common group of easily confused characters are は (ha), ほ (ho), ま (ma), も (mo), and よ (yo).
+Another group of easily confused Hiragana characters are は (ha), ほ (ho), ま (ma), も (mo), and よ (yo).

 Why do they look similar?